Dr. Petra Kern, music therapy faculty, contributed a chapter to Frontiers in Autism Research, published in July 2014.

 MM, BM, University of Colorado, Boulder

 Chromatic Keyboard Skills I, II, II

-He has won prizes in several national competitions, including the Fort Collins Symphony National Young Artist Competition, Young Pianists Competition, MTNA Young Artist Piano Competition, Lee Piano Competition, and was a semifinalist in the Seattle International Piano Competition.
-He also won the Colorado State Music Teachers Association Young Artists Piano Competition and the Colorado University Honors Competition and has been a featured soloist with the Oregon Symphony, Denver Philharmonic Orchestra, Fort Collins Symphony, Grand Junction Symphony, Colorado University Orchestra and Grand Junction Youth Symphony.
+Dr. Fabbro has won prizes in several national competitions, including the Fort Collins Symphony National Young Artist Competition, MTNA Young Artist Piano Competition, Lee Piano Competition, Young Pianists Competition, and he was a semifinalist in the Seattle International Piano Competition.
+He also won the Colorado State Music Teachers Association Young Artists Piano Competition, Kawai Western Regional Piano Competition and the Colorado University Honors Competition and has been a featured soloist with the Oregon Symphony, Denver Philharmonic Orchestra, Fort Collins Symphony, Grand Junction Symphony, Colorado University Orchestra and Grand Junction Youth Symphony.

 A dedicated teacher, his students have won top prizes in the American Protege International Piano & Strings Competition, American Fine Arts Festival International Concerto Competition, American Protege International Concerto Competition, Mondavi Center National Young Artists Competition, MTNA Northwest Division Competition, Vancouver Symphony Young Artists Competition, Oregon MTNA Piano Competition, Portland Youth Philharmonic Concerto Competition, Oregon Symphony Wiscarson Competition, Oregon Sinfonietta Concerto Competition, Beaverton Symphony Young Artists Competition and Central Oregon Symphony Young Artists Competition.
 Currently serving on the faculties of the University of Portland and Marylhurst University, Dr. Fabbro has also taught at the University of Texas at San Antonio Summer Music Institute.